lampardchelsea/workshops/mobile/Android/Near Field Communications/README.md

 Hint: NDEF is a data format used in tags.
 ### c.
 Add an Android Application Record
 1. Read online documentation about [Android Application Records](http://developer.android.com/guide/topics/nfc/nfc.html#aar).
-2. Create an Android Application Record with package name '__no.java.schedule__' using the NDEF editor.
+2. Create an Android Application Record with package name __no.java.schedule__ using the NDEF editor.

 Hint: Open NDEF file and right-click on the table.
 ### d.
 Write the NDEF message to a tag.